20th October 2017

 - Concession - £250

 N.B.
-The Concession rate also applies to staff of government, non-profit organisations and students.
+The Concession rate applies to staff of government, non-profit organisations as well as full-time academics and students.

 Lunch Sponsored by